khalilgharbaoui/auto-deploy-rails/README.md

-# GitLab's Auto-deploy Helm Chart
+# Auto-deploy rails chart

+Initially forked from GitLab's Auto-deploy Helm Chart, but due to need workers, this fork was created.

+Initially sidekiq is implemented.

+Delayed job should be a matter of adding the proper commands

 ## Requirements